Sport: Events affected due to coronavirus epidemic

 * The PGA Tour Series-China moved its Feb.
 25-28 global qualifying tournament to Lagoi, Indonesia, from Haikou.

+* Hockey Pro League matches between China and Australia, scheduled for March 14-15 in Changzhou, will not be played.

+The International Hockey Federation (FIH) had previously postponed China’s match against Belgium that was to be played on Feb.
+9 at the same venue.
+The FIH is looking into the possibility of China playing their games at an alternate venue.

-Compiled by Shrivathsa Sridhar in Bengaluru; Editing by Peter Rutherford and Toby Davis
+Compiled by Shrivathsa Sridhar, Rohith Nair and Hardik Vyas in Bengaluru; Editing by Peter Rutherford, Toby Davis and Tom Hogue